Patna–Gomti Nagar (Lucknow) Vande Bharat Express

 The 22345/22346 Patna - Gomti Nagar (Lucknow) Vande Bharat Express is India's 51st Vande Bharat Express train, connecting the capital city of Bihar, Patna with the capital city Lucknow in Uttar Pradesh.
 This express train was inaugurated by Prime Minister Narendra Modi via video conferencing from Ahmedabad on March 12 2024.
+Rake sharing with 20th Vande Bharat Express of India 22349/50 Patna Jn (PNBE) - Ranchi (RNC).

 Overview

 This train is operated by Indian Railways, connecting Patna Jn, Ara Jn, Buxar, Pandit Deen Dayal Upadhyaya Jn, Varanasi Jn, Ayodhya Dham Jn and Gomti Nagar (Lucknow).
 It is operated with train numbers 22345/22346 on 6 days a week basis.

 Rakes

 It is the forty-ninth 2nd Generation and thirty-fourth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

 Service

 The 22345/22346 Patna Jn - Gomti Nagar Vande Bharat Express operates six days a week except Fridays, covering a distance of 545 km in a travel time of 8 hours with an average speed of 64 km/h.
 The service has 5 intermediate stops.
 The Maximum Permissible Speed is 130 km/h.